 Smita Sharma is an independent photojournalist based in Delhi and Kolkata.
-Her work primarily focusses on gender violence and human rights issues.
+Her work primarily focusses on gender, health, social and human rights issues.

-Her work has been published in various international publications including The Washington Post, New York Times, BBC, TIME Lightbox, The Globe and Mail, Spiegel, Channel 4, Caravan Magazine, Newsweek, Human Rights Watch among others.
+Her work has been published in various international publications including The Washington Post, The New York Times, BBC World, TIME Lightbox, The Globe and Mail, Spiegel, Channel 4, Caravan Magazine, Newsweek, Human Rights Watch among others.
 Her work has been screened and exhibited in various countries including USA, India, Cambodia, Myanmar, South Korea, France, UK and Saudi Arabia.

 In 2016, Smita organised a bicycle campaign along with non-profit PVCHR in Varanasi and donated bicycles to abuse survivors who were assaulted on their commute to school.
 The campaign was a way to de-stigmatise and reintegrate the girls in their communities and help them to continue their education.

 Since 2016, Smita has been working on a project on human trafficking in South Asia where she is documenting the flesh trade, domestic servitude, bride trafficking and how it operates in the region.

 Smita graduated in photojournalism and documentary photography from the International Center of Photography, New York in 2013 and has a post graduate diploma in Journalism from University of Pune.
 Born and raised in Shillong, India, she has lived and travelled for work in South Asia, Africa, Latin America and USA.

 One Year Documentary Photography and Photojournalism program, International Center of Photography, New York.

 Post Graduate Diploma in Journalism and Communication, Pune University, Pune, India.